tiwo/puzzler/README.txt

 Optional Acceleration With Psyco
 --------------------------------

+Note that Psyco does not seem to accelerate the X2 algorithm, only the DLX algorithm.

 If your computer has an Intel/AMD 386-compatible processor (under any OS), you can use `Psyco <http://psyco.sourceforge.net/>`_ to accelerate processing by 1.5 to 3 times.
 Support is already built